IADT-projects/y4-project-Tim-Beary-N00192726/Source/README.md

 To use run this code:

 download r studio and download the code from the source folder.
-Make sure the data files are in a "Dat" folder in the working directory.
+Make sure the data files are in a "Data" folder in the working directory.
 Then click "Run: in r studio to run application.
 App will appear in an external viewer